bhupeshhackco/creating-2/README.md

 NOTE:
-     *Sorry if any the sentence offends you
+     *Sorry if any of the sentence offends you